ihbrune/Anti-DoS-Valve/README.md

 **simulationMode**

 This option allows you to simulate the valves actions without actually blocking any request.
 It is *false* by default.
 When set to *true* it still prints logging information and is thus allowing you to get a feeling for the impact of your settings.

-# Sample Configuration
+# Sample Configurations

 The configuration shown above can be used as the starting point for the productive valve configuration.

 You can run configuration values in this [**Google Drive Sheet**](https://docs.google.com/spreadsheets/d/1eztKVnzjW9xVVia1hDAeLaiiKRAGfNKRFx5lvKkbLBs/edit?usp=sharing).
 To do this, you must copy the sheet into your own Google Account and then edit the fields marked with **'set me!'**.
 Here, the impact of different configuration values on the access patterns of attackers (or regular users) can easily be watched.

 Finally, the value for *relevantPaths* must be developed.
 Here, if possible, only those parts of the applications that are accessible to attackers and which cause significant server loads should be covered.
+As a real world example is provided here:

+        <Valve className="org.henbru.antidos.AntiDoSValve"
+                monitorName="MY VALVE"
+                alwaysAllowedIPs="10\.68\.\d+\.\d+|10\.77\.\d+\.\d+"
+                alwaysForbiddenIPs=""
+                relevantPaths=".*(jsp|/download/|/pdf/).*"
+                maxIPCacheSize="250"
+                numberOfSlots="20"
+                slotLength="15"
+                allowedRequestsPerSlot="50"
+                shareOfRetainedFormerRequests="5"
+        />

+This configuration is similar to the configuration used in the server farm that used the valve first.
+The individual servers face normale loads between one and two million requests per day on dynamic (aka servlet generated) content.
+Here are some explanations for the settings:

+*alwaysAllowedIPs*: Allows all requests from internal IP ranges to prevent blockings of employees on corporate devices

+*alwaysForbiddenIPs*: The real configuration contains several IP ranges that caused problems in the past

+*relevantPaths*: Matches only the dynamic parts of the web applications.
+Try to exclude CSS, JS, images and other static content, unless requests to this kind of content place a heavy burden on your server

+*maxIPCacheSize* to *shareOfRetainedFormerRequests*: This settings proved to work quite well for several years

 # Monitoring